trueos/pcbsd/src-qt5/docs/using.rst

 of your desktop.
 You can also start Kodi by typing :command:`kodi` from a command prompt.

 If you have never used Kodi before, take some time to skim through the `Kodi Wiki Manual <http://kodi.wiki/>`_.
+The `Turn PC-BSD into a home theater forum post <https://forums.pcbsd.org/thread-19799.html>`_ contains a quick how-to for configuring Kodi.

 .. index:: multimedia
 .. _PlexHome Theater: